 For a video of the village and house look at Vimeo on the web and choose Casa Salares in the search box.

 The house is a typical Andalucian house of Moorish origins in the Axarquia region of Malaga Province.
 It has two floors plus a large roof terrace, and is on the edge of the Sierra Al Mijara and Tejeda Natural Park and Wildlife Reserve.
 On entering the house you will find a reception area and a large double bedroom with an archway leading to a dressing area.
+There is a foldaway travel cot for infants or small children.
 The typical Andalucian ceilings are cane and beam.
 The floors are tiled in terra cotta.
 A three-piece bathroom comprising of a W.C., sink, and bathtub with shower attachment is also on the ground floor.
 This was formerly the bodega (wine cellar).